mastodon/documentation/Running-Mastodon/PgBouncer-guide.md

 Then just add `md5` to the beginning of that.

-You'll also want to create a `pgbouncer` admin user to log in to the admin database.
+You'll also want to create a `pgbouncer` admin user to log in to the PgBouncer admin database.
 So here's a sample `userlist.txt`:

 ```
 "mastodon" "md599dff7ae01ae2dc33ae052264bf22bf4"